jamesssooi/Croppr.js/README.md

 ### A vanilla JavaScript image cropper that's lightweight, awesome, and has absolutely zero dependencies.

-* Simple
 * Lightweight (<5kb minified and gzipped)
-* Made only with vanilla, native JS
+* Made only with native, delicious vanilla JS
 * Zero dependencies

 Try it out in the demo →